auth0/docs/articles/users/search/v3/index.md

 ---
-title: User Search
+title: User Search v3
 description: Learn about Auth0's user search query string syntax and how to search for users then sort the results.
 toc: true
 ---

 # User Search v3

 Looking for someone?
-Auth0's [list or search users](/api/management/v2#!/Users/get_users) endpoint enables you to search for users using [Lucene Query Syntax](http://www.lucenetutorial.com/lucene-query-syntax.html), select the fields to return, and sort the results.
+With Auth0's [list or search users](/api/management/v2#!/Users/get_users) endpoint, you can search for users that match a custom query.

 In this article you'll learn about the query string syntax, how to search for users, and how to sort the results.